• Skip to primary navigation

 3. Create Mail Recipient Related File

-If the above fix is only opening the Email program and not attaching files to emails, the problem is due to absence of Mail Recipient related file (Mail Recipient.MAPIMail) in SendTo Folder.
+If the above fix is only opening the Email program and not attaching files to emails, the problem is due to absence of the Mail Recipient related file (Mail Recipient.MAPIMail) in SendTo Folder.

 1. Open Run Command (press Windows + R keys).